 Cause-specific therapy for infections and bowel disorders can cure diarrhoea permanently.

-help restore the natural intestinal flora of essential micro-organisms.
+These help restore the natural intestinal flora of essential micro-organisms.

-Help relieve the pain and spasms.
+They help relieve the pain and spasms.

-Treat the infection by killing the organism responsible.
+They treat the infection by killing the organism responsible.

 Besides the standard therapies, the following options may help in the treatment of chronic diarrhoea.